pulumi/pulumi-tls-self-signed-cert/README.md

 This repo is a [Pulumi Package](https://www.pulumi.com/docs/guides/pulumi-packages/) used to provision a self-signed certificate.

-It's written in TypeScript, but thanks to Pulumi's multi language SDK generating capability, it create usable SDKs for all of Pulumi's [supported languages](https://www.pulumi.com/docs/intro/languages/)
+It's written in TypeScript, but thanks to Pulumi's multi language SDK generating capability, it creates usable SDKs for all of Pulumi's [supported languages](https://www.pulumi.com/docs/intro/languages/).

 ## Usage